Skip to Main Content

 Alternatives to bad credit loans

-Bad credit loans carry a reputation for high interest rates which can lead to long-term financial damage.
-Before committing to a loan you're not positive you can manage, consider the alternatives.
+Bad credit loans carry a reputation for high interest rates that can lead to long-term financial damage.
+It may also be more difficult to qualify for them — nearly half (48%) of Americans who’ve applied for a loan or financial product over the past 12 months have been rejected on at least one application, according to the Bankrate’s 2025 Credit Denials Survey.
+Before committing to a loan you're not positive you can qualify for or manage, consider the alternatives.

 FAQs about bad credit loans